 Citizens in Action Southern Africa

-Citizens in Action Southern Africa (CIASA) joins the rest of the Africa to commemorate Africa day which is celebrated annually on the 25th of May
+Citizens In Action Southern Africa (CIASA) joins the rest of the world to commemorate Nelson Mandela International day which was declared in recognition of Nelson

 The Southern African community is made up of states that are seized by a plethora of problems in the areas of democratic governance as well as the rule of law.